MicrosoftDX/kurvejs/README.md

 You are free to send us your feedback at this Github repo, send pull requests, etc. But please don't expect this to work as an official support channel

-### Which files do I need to run this?

-At minimum you need the KurveGraph.<nolink>js and Promises.<nolink>js, and optionally KurveIdentity.<nolink>js + login.html.
-You may use the TypeScript libraries and reuse some of the sample app code (index.html and app.<nolink>js) for reference.

 # Release Notes

 ## 0.5.0
  * Refactored source tree
- * Changed modularization to allow node to access Kurve
+ * Initial node support
- * Build using npm instead of Gulp
+ * Build using "npm run build" instead of Gulp
- * Bundle using webpack instead of browserify
- * Create .d.ts using dts-generator
+ * New Graph access via QueryBuilder

 ## 0.4.2:
  * Cached tokens can now be persisted to a local store